Buitragox/kusafiles/README.md

 I use [stow](https://www.gnu.org/software/stow/) to manage the symlinks.

 1. Install stow with your package manager: `sudo pacman -S stow`
+2. Use the `install.sh` script to create symlinks for each package.
-2. Use `stow PACKAGE_NAME` to create a symlink for the desired package.
+    - You can also use `stow PACKAGE_NAME` to create a symlink for the desired package.
         - Example: `stow nvim`.
 This will create a symlink for Neovim into `~/.config/nvim`.
+    - Some packages add files outside of the home directory, so you need to specify the directory.
+        - Example: `sudo stow grub -t /`

-## Troubleshooting
+## Guides / Troubleshooting
 I try to document any major problems that I have come across during my arch adventures and how to solve them.
 Maybe you'll find something useful here :)

 ### Run steam with wofi